 How much does it all cost?

-All our services are free of charge, and the cost of providing these services is budgeted at £4.7 million.
-Of this, we need to raise around £3 million from charitable sources.
+All our services are free of charge, and the cost of providing these services is budgeted at around £6.2 million.
+That is £17,000 per day.